mtdowner/simple-website/README.md

-# simple-website

-## Unit 3 of 7
+# simple-website unit 3 of 7

-Exercise - Add basic HTML to your web app
+**Exercise - Add basic HTML to your web app**

 Completed
 100 XP
 10 minutes

 At the moment, your website has an empty HTML file.
 Let's add some code!
 The goal is to use hypertext markup language (HTML) to describe the web page your customers' browsers should display.
 Wouldn't it be nice to have a starting template?
 Editors can conveniently fill in some of the typical boilerplate or HTML structure for you.

 In this unit, you add basic HTML content, open the HTML page in a browser, and get your first look at the developer tools.

-Add some HTML code
+## Add some HTML code
 Visual Studio Code provides basic support for HTML programming out of the box.
 There's syntax highlighting, smart completions with IntelliSense, and customizable formatting.

-Open your website in Visual Studio Code, then open the index.html file by selecting the index.html file in Explorer.
+Open your website in Visual Studio Code, then open the `index.html` file by selecting the index.html file in Explorer.

-In the index.html page, type html:5, and then select Enter.
+In the `index.html` page, type `html:5`, and then select `Enter`.
 HTML5 template code is added to the file.

 **Note**

-If the HTML5 template code is not added to the index.html file, try closing and reopening the file.
+If the HTML5 template code is not added to the `index.html` file, try closing and reopening the file.

 Edit your code so that it resembles the following.
-Then save the file by selecting Control+S on Windows or Command+S on macOS.
+Then save the file by selecting `Control+S` on Windows or `Command+S` on macOS.

 **HTML**